Stomp (theatrical show)

-Stomp (stylized as STOMP) is a percussion group, originating in Brighton, England, that uses the body and ordinary objects to create a physical theatre performance using rhythms, acrobatics, and pantomime.
+Stomp (stylised as STOMP) is a percussion group, originating in Brighton, England, that uses the body and ordinary objects to create a physical theatre performance using rhythms, acrobatics, and pantomime.

 History and performances

 1990–98

 Stomp was created by Steve McNicholas and Luke Cresswell in 1991.
 The performers use a variety of everyday objects as percussion instruments in their shows.

-Cresswell and McNicholas first worked together in 1981 as members of the street band Pookiesnackenburger and the theater group Cliff Hanger.
+Cresswell and McNicholas first worked together in 1981 as members of the street band Pookiesnackenburger and the theatre group Cliff Hanger.
 Together, these groups presented a series of street comedy musicals at the Edinburgh Festival throughout the early 1980s.
 After two albums, a TV series and extensive touring in Europe, Pookiesnackenburger also produced the "Bins" commercial for Heineken lager.
 The piece was originally written and choreographed as part of the band's stage show.

-In 1986, Cresswell formed the Urban Warriors, a 'junkpercussion duo' with Benjamin Frederick Tin, a Liverpool drummer also based in Brighton.
+In 1986, Cresswell formed the Urban Warriors, a "junkpercussion duo" with Benjamin Frederick Tin, a Liverpool drummer also based in Brighton.
 Cresswell later said, "Two of us would do street work, beating the hell out of each other with sticks and armour made out of bits of metal."
 The Urban Warriors appeared on the 1986 children's television show No.73 and the Tube with Jools Holland.
-Their performance on No.73 can be seen on YouTube.
 Tin also appeared in the Heineken advert, playing a drum solo on dustbin lids.

-Between 1987 and 1990, Cresswell directed and staged four large-scale outdoor events, including "Beat the Clyde", which involved floating a drum orchestra on a pontoon in the center of Glasgow.
+Between 1987 and 1990, Cresswell directed and staged four large-scale outdoor events, including "Beat the Clyde", which involved floating a drum orchestra on a pontoon in the centre of Glasgow.
 The largest of these events, the "Heineken Hove Lagoon Show", involved a 120-piece drum orchestra featuring the Brighton Festival Chorus and a full orchestral string section.